Lee B. Rauch

 Mr. Rauch has volunteered as a team leader and faculty member for the “Deposition Practice and Procedures” program held by the Maryland Institute for Continuing Professional Education of Lawyers, and later the MSBA, from 2000 to the present.

-Mr. Rauch served on the Johns Hopkins Hospital Kimmel Center Patient and Family Caregiver Council during 2013-2017.
+Mr. Rauch has served on the Johns Hopkins Hospital Kimmel Center Patient and Family Caregiver Council since 2013.